Candice Swanepoel Leaves Very Little To The Imagination In Strappy Green One-Piece On Instagram

-Candice Swanepoel knows how to bring the heat to her widely-followed Instagram account, and did just that in her latest sizzling upload that sent her fans wild.
+Candice Swanepoel knows how to bring the heat to her widely followed Instagram account, and did just that in her latest sizzling upload that sent her fans wild.
 The Victoria’s Secret Angel stunned in a sexy one-piece bikini from her Tropic of C swimwear line that certainly turned up the temperature on the social media platform.

 Candice touted her insanely flat midsection and washboard abs in the skimpy swimwear, which accentuated her trim waist with its cutout waistband that sat high on her hips.
 The cheeky design also flashed her curvaceous backside to the camera, as well as her long, toned legs that she often puts on display when modeling the pieces from her collection.